Legacy Tours 2021

 Day One: Our route will take us across Fancy Gap and up the West Virginia Turnpike (with a sightseeing stop at the New River Gorge Bridge - second highest in the United States).
 We overnight in the Pittsburgh area.

-Day Three: This will be a very special day.
-We’ll be free to just relax and enjoy Niagara Falls.
+Day Three & Four: These are a couple of special days.
+We’ll be free to just relax and enjoy beautiful Niagara Falls.
 You may want to walk along the Parkway, visit the shops and museums (Ripley’s Believe It Or Not, etc.).
 On Clifton Hill, visit Maple Leaf Village or ride across the whirlpools on the Spanish aero car!
-Late afternoon we return to Pennsylvania for overnight.
+Late afternoon Friday, we return to Pennsylvania for overnight.

 Price Per Person: